aoleg/Photographic-styles-and-wildcards-for-Krea-2/README.md

 not composition.
 For example:

 V1:
-`Kodak Portra 400 [Soft & Flattering],"The photo is in the style of Kodak Portra 400 film: warm natural skin tones, fine grain, gentle contrast with shadow and highlight detail retained, and an understated, flattering portrait look.`
+`Kodak Portra 400 [Soft & Flattering],"The photo is in the style of Kodak Portra 400 film: warm natural skin tones, fine grain, gentle contrast with shadow and highlight detail retained, and an understated, flattering portrait look.",`

 V2:
-`Kodak Portra 400 [Soft & Flattering],"Style and tones: Kodak Portra 400, with warm natural skin tones, gentle contrast, retained shadow and highlight detail, and fine grain.`
+`Kodak Portra 400 [Soft & Flattering],"Style and tones: Kodak Portra 400, with warm natural skin tones, gentle contrast, retained shadow and highlight detail, and fine grain.",`

 In my tests, the V2 is more subtle, affects composition less than the original, and the stacking works better.
 Every entry now opens with a labelled axis, so they concatenate cleanly.
 Nine labels: